Trail Conference Stewards Help Make Your Experience on Breakneck Ridge, Catskills, and Bear Mountain Trails Even Better

 Prior to the Trail Conference’s Steward Program, lost hikers on Breakneck were a daily occurrence, with emergency services performing rescues nearly every weekend.
 Many visitors are unprepared for the trail’s extremely steep terrain; tourists often arrive without proper footwear, maps, or sufficient water, and frequently have no idea where to hike.
 Trail Conference Stewards guide and often redirect underprepared visitors to safer, more appropriate hiking experiences.
 In 2015, the Stewards observed a 25 percent increase in trail visitors to Breakneck and virtually eliminated the need for search and rescue operations while on duty.
 This season, Trail Conference Stewards are on track to see a 50 percent increase in the number of visitors counted on Breakneck last year.

-Additional support for the Steward program on Breakneck has been provided by Mountain Tops, Dutchess County Tourism, and Mr. Seamus Carroll.
+Additional support for the Steward program on Breakneck has been provided by Mountain Tops, Dutchess County Tourism, Seamus Carroll, and Michelle Smith.

 The Catskill Mountains are one of New York’s last wild places.
 Trail Conference Summit Stewards began patrolling the summit areas of Giant Ledge/Panther Mountain, Slide, Wittenberg, and Cornell mountains in 2015.
 This season, they'll be stationed on Giant Ledge/Panther Mountain, Slide, Blackhead, and North Point.
 Working closely with the New York State Department of Environmental Conservation, our Summit Stewards address the unique concerns of these peaks, including the protection of fragile, higher-altitude ecosystems.
 Illegal camping, particularly above 3,500 feet and less than 100 feet from trails and water sources, is a serious problem in this region.
 While the Stewards have no enforcement responsibility, they can be highly effective in reporting illegal use and using education and diplomacy to curtail “stealth” camping.